abdolence/redacter-rs/README.md

   HTML/XML/JSON
   may be corrupted after redaction since they treated as text.
 - Use it at your own risk.
 The author is not responsible for any data loss or security breaches.

+## Recommended DLP providers

+Google Cloud Platform DLP is recommended for accurate and customizable redaction, since it is one of the most advanced DLP on the market.
+Image redaction in LLM models right now results in not very accurate redaction, however text redaction is quite good.

+For the most protection, you can use multiple DLP providers in the order of the most accurate to the least accurate.

 ## Licence